CASL presents a number of awards to recognize exceptional scholarship, teaching, research, volunteer service, and support for Canadian hepatology:

 CLF-CASL Gold Medal Award

 The Gold Medal Award was established by the Canadian Liver Foundation in 1983 as a lecture sponsorship program.
 The recipient, a scientist who had made or was making an outstanding contribution to liver research, was invited as a guest lecturer at the Royal College of Physicians and Surgeons’ Annual Conference.
 The first recipient was Dr. Jean-Pierre Benhamou of Paris, France.
 As of 1996, the medalist is invited as a guest lecturer at the Canadian Liver Meeting (formerly presented as part of the CASL programming at the Canadian Digestive Disease Week (CDDW)) and is co-presented by the CLF and CASL with a Gold Medal and commemorative plaque.
 The award is recognized as the CLF-CASL Gold Medal.

-Nominations are open until May 15, 2020.
+Nominations for the next award will open in early 2021.
 Please view the Award Terms of Reference for more information on nomination requirements, process and deadlines.
-Nominations should be submitted using the 2021 nomination form.

 Education Excellence Award